nishita-kadian/GG-Assignment/README.md

      ```
      a.
 Method: POST
      b.
 URL: /show_events_page_by_db
      c.
-Description: Retrieves events occurring within the next 14 days from the specified date, sorted by date, with pagination using direct database query.
+Description: Retrieves events occurring within the next 14 days from the specified date, sorted by date and time, with pagination using direct database query.
      d.
 Request Body: Same as show_events.
      e.
 Response: Same as show_events.
      ```